ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Acknowledgements

-The authors wish to thank Thomas Hardjono, Laurence Lundblade, Kathleen Moriarty, and Ned Smith for feedback and ideas that contributed to this document.
+The authors wish to thank Thomas Hardjono, Laurence Lundblade, Kathleen Moriarty, Ned Smith, and Carl Wallace for feedback and ideas that contributed to this document.

 --- back